 Identify Quality Measures: As the quality measures included in the QRUR also used the minimum case volume of 20, you can use some of the same quality measures (the ones in which you excel) for 2017 MIPS reporting.

 Identify Improvement Activities: Utilize the report by diagnosis to identify the care gaps and determine the gaps that you are currently working on or plan to work on.
 Look for MIPS improvement activities related to those areas.
 Reporting on these improvement activities will help you get credit for the effort you are already putting in.

 Get a Heads-up on Cost: Cost is risk adjusted based on the mix of beneficiaries attributed to your TIN.
-Paying attention to cost and understanding where you stand as compared to others in terms of quality of care delivered and the cost at which it was delivered will have you better prepared when the cost performance category weight jumps directly to 30% in 2019 (up from 0% in 2017 and 2018).
+Paying attention to cost and understanding where you stand as compared to others in terms of quality of care delivered and the cost at which it was delivered will have you better prepared when the cost performance category weight jumps directly to 30% in 2019 (up from 0% in 2017 and 10% in 2018).